 If you keep your hydrangeas well mulched, then weeds shouldn’t be an issue.
 Routinely apply fresh mulch over the plant’s roots, but away from the crown, when the soil warms up in the spring.

 Fertilizing is necessary for all hydrangea and can help change bloom colors.
-However, all mountain hydrangeas should be fertilized once in the spring, so keep flower color in mind when selecting fertilizer.
+However, all mountain hydrangeas should be fertilized once in the spring, so keep flower color in mind when selecting hydrangea fertilizer.

 For blue cultivars, apply acidic fertilizers to increase decrease pH levels.
 Fertilizers low in phosphorus (like 12-4-8) help encourage blue colors during the hydrangea’s next bloom cycle.
-If you prefer red cultivar, then using general-purpose fertilizer works just fine.
+If you prefer red cultivar, then using balanced fertilizer works just fine.

 Incorporate dry fertilizer into the top 2-3” soil layer around the hydrangea and soak it in thoroughly.